outblocks/nginx-gcs-static-proxy/README.md

 `ERROR404_CODE` - Error 404 code override.
 Default: 404.

-`REWRITE_TO_HTTPS` - If defined, will rewrite http to https with 301 http code.
+`REDIRECT_TO_HTTPS` - If defined, will rewrite http to https with 301 http code.